 When you are approaching the circle, your mind will quickly scan your confidence, and your trust will be in direct correlation of whether you have been perfect.

 And you will perform accordingly.

 Practice will get you ready for your human opponents.

-Only experience gets you ready to beat the 99 others.
+Only experience gets you ready to beat all the others.

 In order to beat your opponent on the mat, you must beat your opponents off of the mat.

 Includes 40+ Inspirational Wrestling stories.